 Beginning on July 1, 2009, electronic filing of real estate transfer returns has been required.
 Except for taxpayer identification numbers, the information reported on these returns is kept in a database than can be accessed on the DOR web site.
-The state revenue losses reported below were based on data from transfer fee returns registered between July 1, 2013 and June 30, 2014 (state fiscal 2014) on which an exemption was claimed.
-Of the 190,517 transfer fee returns filed in this period, there were 73,954, or 38.82%, on which an exemption from the fee was claimed.
+The state revenue losses reported below were based on data from transfer fee returns registered between July 1, 2015 and June 30, 2016 (state fiscal year 2016) on which an exemption was claimed.
+Of the 217,001 transfer fee returns filed in this period, there were 80,729, or 37.2%, on which an exemption from the fee was claimed.

 If an exemption is claimed on a real estate transfer fee return, the specific sub-section of sec.
-77.25, which grants the exemption, must be indicated on the return.
+77.25, which grants the exemption, must be indicated on the return, with a few exceptions.
 This number was used as the basis for the analysis in this report.
-Returns which claimed the exemption for real estate valued at \$1,000 or less (\$100 or less prior to December 14, 2014) were reviewed so that all reported values in excess of \$1,000 were reduced to \$1,000 (\$100 for transfers prior to December 14, 2013).
+Returns which claimed the exemption for real estate valued at \$1,000 or less were reviewed so that all reported values in excess of \$1,000 were reduced to \$1,000.

 An estimate of the revenue loss for some exemptions may be understated.
-This occurs because some property conveyances do not require that a transfer fee return be filed, and some conveyances can be made without declaring a property value.
+This occurs because some property conveyances did not require that a transfer fee return be filed in 2015, and some conveyances can be made without declaring a property value.
 The discussion of the exemptions will note when this understatement could occur.